tevaughan/how-to-program/how-to-program.md

 The software consists of the program or programs running in the computer.
 The software defines the behavior of the device.
 By experimenting with the sensory interface, the user can learn how the device behaves.
-When the user has learnt how profitably to take advantage of the device's behavior, the user has mastered the *basic* usage of the device's computer.
-Basic usage of a computer, then, is just the use of the software that is running in the computer.
+When the user has learnt how to profit from the device's behavior, the user has mastered *basic* usage of the device's computer.
+Basic usage of a computer does not involve changing the behavior that is built in to the computer in its existing software.

 ## Advanced Usage of a Computer